In Portuguese: Grutas do Poço Velho

 Access

 The caves are only open holidays and weekends, during the summer months, from 10h00 to 13h00.
-With 48 hours notice, you can make a booking during weekdays (Tue-Fri).
-Entrance is free.
-You will be given a hardhat to wear (and a disposable liner).
+During the winter, it’s only open during the first Sunday of the month.
+(Check the Cascais website to be sure.)
+You will be given a hardhat to wear (and return!) and a disposable liner.
 The caves can be narrow and low.
 It’s not recommended for people with claustrophobia or mobility issues.

 Signage